tonsky/tonsky.github.io/_posts/2018-12-05-clojurefmt.md

 ## Ok, what do we do then?

-I propose a simple unconditioned formatting rule:
+I propose two simple unconditioned formatting rules:

-- Multi-line lists are always indented with two spaces,
+- Multi-line lists that start with a symbol are always indented with two spaces,
-- Multi-line vectors, maps and sets are aligned with the first element (1 or 2 spaces).
+- Other multi-line lists, vectors, maps and sets are aligned with the first element (1 or 2 spaces).

+*Note: rules was updated to address an issue with Parinfer and multi-arity fns indentation, as many people has pointed out.*

 Basically, these examples will “simply work”, with no form-specific rules or any exceptions: